sai-sridhar-repo-07/sai-sridhar-repo-07/README.md

                env:
                  GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

-  3. Go to Actions tab → "Generate Snake Animations" → Run workflow.
+  2. Go to Actions → Run workflow → snake appears in ~1 minute.
-  4. All 3 snakes appear after ~1 minute.

-  ② STATS CARDS NOT LOADING?
-  ───────────────────────────────────────────────────────────────
-  - The public github-readme-stats Vercel instance can rate-limit.
-  - This is temporary — it usually recovers within minutes.
-  - Games 01 & 02 use a separate service (github-profile-summary-cards)
-    so they load independently and never conflict.

-  ③ CUSTOMIZATION CHECKLIST
+  CUSTOMIZATION CHECKLIST
-  ───────────────────────────────────────────────────────────────
-  [ ] Replace YOUR_LINKEDIN   → your LinkedIn profile slug
-  [ ] Replace YOUR_PORTFOLIO  → your portfolio URL
-  [ ] Replace YOUR_EMAIL      → your email address
-  [ ] Replace YOUR_HANDLE     → your X/Twitter handle
+  [ ] Replace YOUR_LINKEDIN, YOUR_PORTFOLIO, YOUR_EMAIL, YOUR_HANDLE
-  [ ] Verify the 4 repo names in Projects section match exactly [ ] Create snake.yml and run it once from the Actions tab
+  [ ] Verify the 4 repo names in Projects match your exact repo names [ ] Run the snake workflow once

   ═══════════════════════════════════════════════════════════════ -->